Unbiased Statistical Estimation and Valid Confidence Intervals Under Differential Privacy: Introduction

-DP has become a popular tool in many corners of industry but has not been widely applied to research in many fields that often analyze sensitive data (social sciences, medicine, etc.).
-We suggest that this is, in part, because of a lack of DP algorithms that effectively meet the needs of these fields.
-First, DP algorithms typically require the user to, \emph{without looking at the data}, specify bounds to which the data will be censored/clipped.
-We claim that doing this well is a difficult problem in general, and potentially introduces substantial error into the DP pipeline which is difficult to account for.
-Second, DP estimators do not typically admit basic statistical guarantees that many applied researchers desire; namely unbiasedness and valid confidence intervals.
-Our goal is to provide a framework for converting non-private estimators to DP estimators in a way that jointly addresses both of these concerns.
+We claim that bounding the data domain effectively is a difficult problem in general, and potentially introduces substantial error into the DP pipeline which is difficult to account for.
+In particular, without assumptions that the data bounds are set well, DP estimators do not typically yield basic statistical guarantees that many applied researchers desire, namely unbiasedness and valid confidence intervals.
+Our goal is to provide a framework (i.e. a DP algorithm) for converting non-private estimators to DP estimators in a way that jointly addresses both of these concerns.